 ED Wait Times in Greenville: Get The Facts

-When care is most needed, ECU Health is always there.
-Our commitment to our mission – improving the health and well-being of eastern North Carolina – is at the heart of all we do, and our doors are always open to whomever needs our care.
-From ECU Health Bertie Hospital – a six-bed critical access facility, to ECU Health Medical Center – the only Level I Trauma Center serving a region of more than 1.4 million people – our care teams remain dedicated to providing high-quality care to everyone who walks through our doors.
+When care is most needed, ECU Health is always here.
+Our focus on our mission – improving the health and well-being of eastern North Carolina – is at the heart of all we do, and our doors are always open.

-The importance of ECU Health’s mission and the complex realities we face in our underserved rural region is most evident in the nine emergency departments across the region, which collectively treat more than 290,000 community members annually.
-Our teams are actively designing and implementing innovative solutions that help ensure we can deliver life-saving care daily at these nine emergency departments.
-Still, not every patient we treat in the emergency department faces life-threatening illness.
-In fact, patients visit our emergency departments with a wide spectrum of health concerns – from heart attacks to headaches, to behavioral health challenges and everything in between.
+ECU Health’s mission and the complex realities we face in our underserved rural region is most evident in the nine emergency departments across the region, which collectively treat more than 290,000 community members annually.
+Our teams are actively implementing innovative solutions to help ensure we deliver life-saving care daily.
+Still, not every patient we treat in the emergency department faces a life-threatening illness.
+In fact, patients come to us with a wide spectrum of health concerns – from heart attacks to headaches, to behavioral health challenges and everything in between.

 Our obligation and responsibility is to care for every patient, though depending on your condition, there may be a wait.
-Patients with life-threatening conditions such as heart attacks, strokes or traumatic injuries, must be treated first.
-While long wait times for lower-acuity patients can be frustrating, we are committed to working collaboratively with our community to support emergency care in the region.
+Patients with most serious conditions such as heart attacks, strokes and traumatic injuries, must be treated first.
+While long wait times for patients who are less sick can be frustrating, we are working every day to improve our processes and treat as many patient as possible.

-To better understand the unique realities of emergency care in our region, there are a few things to know about eastern North Carolina, emergency departments, and how ECU Health is working to solve the challenges alongside the community.
+To better understand the unique challenges of emergency care in our region, there are a few things to know about eastern North Carolina, emergency departments, and how we are working on solutions with our communities on solutions.

 What is an Emergency Department?